About Tobin James Cellars

 When Peachy Canyon started, the owner needed a winemaker.
 A deal was struck so that Toby would become the founding winemaker and also have the opportunity to continue making Tobin James Cellars' wine at the same facility.
 The very first wine Toby made won a spot on the coveted "top 100" wines of the year with the Wine Spectator.
 Toby's reputation continued to grow, and in 1993 decided to build his own winery on highway 46 east of Paso Robles.

-Lance Silver met Tobin James in 1996 on a quest to either buy an existing winery or start a new one.
-The two quickly clicked, and knew that a partnership would answer both their dreams.
-The two make a perfect match between winemaking and business expertise.
+Lance and Claire Silver met Tobin James in 1996 on a quest to either buy an existing winery or start a new one.
+The trio quickly clicked, and knew that a partnership would answer their dreams.
+The three partners make a perfect match between winemaking and business expertise.

 Lance, a self confessed "certified wine snob", brought his own touch to the Tobin James Cellars' winemaking style, adding even more intensity and depth to the incredible lineup of wines.
-Awards and 90+ scores have been rolling in, and with Lance and Toby's commitment to excellence, there is no end in sight!
+With the Silvers' and Toby's commitment to excellence, Tobin James Cellars will continue to strive to make the greatest wines on Earth and to provide their renowned and outstanding hospitality.

 Claire Silver, Lance's wife and Toby's "prettier" business partner, handles many of the business operations of the winery.
+Claire is also involved in making Tobin James wines, doing final sensory evalutions and wine blending.
 She really enjoys connecting with tasting room guests, offering them true Paso Robles hospitality while they experience and savor Tobin James' incredible line-up of wines.

 Claire grew up in San Francisco and Los Angeles.
 She and Lance met while they were attending UNLV and married shortly before graduation.
 They moved to Whittier shortly after the birth of their twin daughters.
 In 1997, the Silvers moved to Paso Robles to pursue the winery business.